vigneshavm/Interview-questions/JS Q.md

 ## **Loose Equality Vs Strict Equality**

+That == tries to convert the values to the same type before comparing, but === checks both value and type exactly.

 - **`==` (Loose Equality)**: Compares values for equality but performs type coercion.
 This can lead to unexpected results.
 - **`===` (Strict Equality)**: Compares both value and type, so no type conversion is done.

+Type coercion is the process where JavaScript automatically converts values from one data type to another when doing operations — especially comparisons or arithmetic.

 **Example:**
 ```javascript